-Given this risk, we thought we'd take a look at whether Aura Energy (ASX:AEE) shareholders be worried about its cash burn?
-For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
+Given this risk, we thought we'd take a look at whether Aura Energy (ASX:AEE) shareholders should be worried about its cash burn.
+For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
 We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.

 Does Aura Energy Have A Long Cash Runway?

-A company's cash runway by dividing the amount of cash it has by the rate at which it is spending that cash.
-When Aura Energy last reported its balance sheet in December 2021, it had zero debt and cash worth AU$3.3m.
-Looking at the last year, the company burnt through AU$3.7m.
-So it had a cash runway of around 9 months as of December 2022.
+You can calculate a company's cash runway by dividing the amount of cash it has by the rate at which it is spending that cash.
+When Aura Energy last reported its balance sheet in December 2022, it had zero debt and cash worth AU$6.2m.
+Looking at the last year, the company burnt through AU$8.5m.
+That means it had a cash runway of around 9 months as of December 2022.
 Notably, analysts forecast that Aura Energy will break even (at a free cash flow level) in about 5 years.
 That means unless the company reduces its cash burn quickly, it may well look to raise more cash.
-You can see how its cash balance has been changing over the last few years.
+You can see how its cash balance has changed over time in the image below.

 How Is Aura Energy's Cash Burn Changing Over Time?

 Since its cash burn is moving in the wrong direction, Aura Energy shareholders may wish to think ahead to when the company may need to raise more cash.
-Companies can raise capital through either debt or equity.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
-We can compare a company's cash burn to its market capitalisation to get a sense for how many new shares a company would have to issue in order to run the company for another year (at the same burn rate).
+Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
+Many companies end up issuing new shares to fund future growth.
+By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).

-Since it has a market capitalisation of AU$109m, Aura Energy's AU$3.7m in cash burn equates to about 3.4% of its market value.
+Aura Energy has a market capitalisation of AU$126m and burnt through AU$8.5m last year, which is 6.7% of the company's market value.
 Given that is a rather small percentage, it would probably be really easy for the company to fund another year's growth by issuing some new shares to investors, or even by taking out a loan.

 Of course Aura Energy may not be the best stock to buy.
 So you may wish to see this free collection of companies boasting high return on equity, or this list of stocks that insiders are buying.